Authority to participate in mediation

 Parties will need to let the VSBC know if any guarantors under the lease will be attending the session and if so, provide their name, title/role and email address.

-If you have any queries of would like more information, contact the mediation services team at firstname.lastname@example.org.
+If you have any queries or would like more information, contact the mediation services team at email@example.com.